rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 **Why is this important ?**

-Even the best of us is subject to the hardwiring of our lizard brains [Confirmation bias][4] and [Avalilability bias][5], and Baye's theorem is a weapon we can use to fight our lizard brain.
+Even the best of us is subject to the hardwiring of our lizard brain's [Confirmation bias][4],[Avalilability bias][5] and Base Rate Ignore Bias, and Baye's theorem is a weapon we can use to fight our lizard brain.

 Bayes' theorem gives the relationship between the probabilities of A and B, P(A) and P(B), and the conditional probabilities of A given B and B given A, P(A|B) and P(B|A).
 In its most common form, it is: